alphagov/notifications-admin/docs/index.md

 ```
 where
 * ‘status’ is the the status of the notification.
-* 'status' can be 'sent', 'delivered',  'failed', 'complaint', 'bounce'
+* 'status' can be 'sending', 'delivered',  'failed'
 * 'method' is sms or email
-* 'jobId' is unique identifier for the process of sending the notification.
+* 'job_id' is the unique identifier for the process of sending the notification
 * 'message' - contents of message
-* 'sender' - ??? may be provider???
+* 'sender' - may be provider [?]

 The above fields are populated once the message has been processed, initially you just get back the response above)
 CATH - send email with status responses